Updated August, 2017

 Tokyo's first raw-food restaurant has been around for years.
 Located in a pleasant suburb, not far from Mejiro Station, La Table offers a delicious and surprisingly filling raw meal for 2-3000 Yen.
 It's all vegan except for possibly honey.

-Deva Deva cafe is one of Tokyo's most popular and famous vegetarian hangouts for years.
+Deva Deva cafe has been one of Tokyo's most popular and famous vegetarian hangouts for years.
 There are plenty of vegan options, including some of the best pizzas and burgers in Tokyo.

-T's restaurant (owned by the same company as T's Tantan) on the way (Jiyugaoka Station on the Tokyu Toyoko / Minatomirai line to Yokohama).
+T's Restaurant is the owned by the same company as the more-famous T's Tantan, and is in Tokyo but on the way (Jiyugaoka Station on the Tokyu Toyoko / Minatomirai line to Yokohama).
 It serves excellent fusion cuisine, and is perhaps worth a visit even if you're not on your way to Yokohama.
-They also started serving some ramen (like at T's Tantan) during "tea time" in the afternoon, during which time they also serve cakes and drinks.
+The owner chose to serve food which she liked to eat at home with her family, and given its popularity she's obviously not the only oe who likes her version of healthy fusion cuisine.
+Note that the restaurant is in the basement, with stairs leading down from the street.

 |$$||macrobiotic, Japanese, fusion||Fri-Mon 11:30 - 19:30 |